waitinfuture/emapreduce/intl.en-US/FAQ/Use execution plans.md

 ## Apply for high-configuration instances {#section_ctv_3z1_pfb .section}

-If you have not activated a high-configuration instance, an error will occur when you use high-configuration instances to create a cluster, and the following error message appears:

-The specified InstanceType is not authorized for usage.
+You must activate a high configuration instance before you use it to create a cluster.
+If an instance is not activated, the error message **The specified InstanceType is not authorized for usage** appears when you try to create a cluster.

-Click [Here](https://workorder-intl.console.aliyun.com/#/ticket/createIndex) to submit a ticket and activate high-configuration instances.
+Click [here](https://workorder-intl.console.aliyun.com/#/ticket/createIndex) to submit a ticket and activate high-configuration instances.

 ## Use security groups {#section_acr_dbb_pfb .section}